Courses in Religion

 RELG6115 Ministry Practicum 3 s.h.

 An opportunity for students to gain experience in the practice of ministry in their chosen area of specialization.
-Students will experience ministry in a supervised setting where they will benefit from feedback by a more experienced person in the chosen area of specialized ministry.
-Students design their practicum in consultation with their faculty advisor.
+Students will experience ministry in a supervised setting where they will benefit from feedback by an experienced minister.
+Students design their practicum in consultation with the practicum director.
 (Graded on a Pass/Fail basis.)

 RELG6240 Contemporary Culture and Theologies 3 s.h.